aneno-m-e/testing-templates/README.md

 ### Testing knex databases

 Two approaches are possible:
-    1. Using mock (to come)
+    1. Using mock (not detailed here)
     2. Use test seeds (`dbName.js`) to control what the functions under test will return

 Start by setting up `test-environment.js`.
-Create a seeds folder in the tests folder and create test seeds Example
+Create a seeds folder in the tests folder and create test seeds.

+You can choose to test the server and db in the same test file (integrative testing).